The Roda Group The Roda Group The Roda Group - Principals

 DANIEL H. MILLER

-Mr. Miller received his Bachelor of Science in Electrical Engineering, with distinction, from Cornell University and his Master of Science in Electrical Engineering from Stanford University.
+Dan received his Bachelor of Science in Electrical Engineering, with distinction, from Cornell University and his Master of Science in Electrical Engineering from Stanford University.
 He holds three patents in the areas of compression technology and wireless communications systems.